Erioifpud/shelf-electron/packages/anvil/README.md

 *   **The `Plugin` Interface**: The fundamental contract that all plugins must implement.
 It defines an `activate` function, which is the plugin's entry point, and an optional `deactivate` function for cleanup.

 *   **The `PluginActivationContext`**: When a plugin is activated, it receives a `context` object.
 This is its sandboxed "world view" and the sole entry point for interacting with the host system and other plugins.
 It provides:
-    *   `erpc` builders (`router`, `procedure`) for defining its own API.
+    *   An `erpc` `procedure` builder for defining its own API.
     *   `ebus` methods (`subscribe`, `emiter`) for participating in Pub/Sub messaging.
-    *   A unique `pluginUri` for self-identification.
+    *   A unique `pluginUri` for self-identification and a `resolve()` method for robust asset pathing.
     *   The powerful `link()` method for type-safe communication with other plugins.

-*   **Type-Safe Inter-Plugin Communication**: The `context.link('other-plugin')` method returns a fully-typed `erpc` client for another plugin's API.
+*   **Type-Safe Inter-Plugin Communication**: The `context.link('other-plugin-name')` method returns a fully-typed `erpc` client for another plugin's API.
 This is achieved through TypeScript's declaration merging via a `PluginApiMap` interface, allowing your entire plugin ecosystem to be type-checked at compile time.

 ## How to Use